-Unleashing the Killer App.
-Remember that book?
-For me it brings back a rush of memories.
-Equalfooting.com is a good example.
-Raised $140 million in VC funding, lead by Wharton grads, shuddered in 2000 or 2001.
+For me, it brings back a rush of memories.
+The dot-com startups for example.
+One I watched closely raised $140 million in VC funding, was lead by Wharton graduates, and shuddered in 2000 or 2001.

-Harvard Business Press published that book in 1998, but a number of posts or studies of late on the topic of e-mail got me to thinking about it again.
+Harvard Business Press published that book in 1998, but a number of posts or studies of late on the topic of email got me to thinking about it again.
 I pulled it off the shelf to have a look and thumb through the pages I carefully highlighted and tabbed a decade ago.

-My supervisor at the time was working on a case study and interviewed a small business owner that provided some insightful market research: he said when I need a ladder….I need a ladder.
+My supervisor at the time was working on a case study and interviewed a small business owner that provided some insightful market research: when I need a ladder….I need a ladder.
 I can’t wait around until 10 other people want ladders so that I can save twenty bucks.

-For all the love of social media, there’s one killer app that has stood the test of time: e-mail.
+For all the love of social media, there’s one killer app that has stood the test of time: email.
 It still is an effective medium for direct marketing and media relations, provided the content is timely, targeted and relevant.

 When college kids first get to school they want two things — first an e-mail address and second, a Facebook account.
 They want the e-mail address so the can get a Facebook account.
 You can’t get a Facebook account without an e-mail address.

 In fact, it’s virtually impossible to open a new account with any social media outlet without an e-mail address.
 Not MySpace, not Twitter, not LinkedIn, not Delicious, not Digg….come to think of it, I don’t think you were able to an account with that startup without an e-mail address.